 Below are eight steps leaders can take to effectively manage their remote teams in the future of work.

 The first step is to make your remote team understand your demands, from the schedule to the expected performance level.
 Employees must realize they need to continue following company policies, guidelines, and procedures when working from home.
 Create the guidance documents explaining how staff can adapt to change.
 Remote mode of work requires clear time frames for completing tasks.
 A team with a precise understanding of deadline setup and online meeting schedule will switch to a new rhythm with less effort.

-Not everyone remains equally efficient, working from home.
-Some employees are not used to work without a boss's vigilant supervision, and organizing remote work is a struggle.
+Not everyone remains equally efficient working from home.
+Some employees are not used to working without a boss's vigilant supervision, and organizing remote work is a struggle.
 It can be challenging to check whether company policies and procedures are followed when you work with a distributed team.
 You will not avoid virtual internal audits to cope with this task.
-Constant adherence to company rules is critical during the period of uncertainty.
+Constant adherence to company rules is critical during a period of uncertainty.

 Each company should have an open environment where employees can voice their opinions.
 It is even more important when working remotely.
 Company values, expectations, and fears should be regularly discussed with the team, as well as plans - what needs to be done individually for the team to succeed as a whole.
 Luckily, modern means of communication like Microsoft Teams, Skype, Zoom, etc. allow you to organize online meetings with a full effect of presence.
 You must not disappear from the communicative field even for a day or two.

-During remote working mode, you can offer employees to time to devote to education:
+During remote working mode, you can offer employees time to devote to education:

 People will feel inspired for the future when achievements are positively evaluated.

 A manager cannot do all the work himself.
 In times of crisis, the ability to delegate correctly will save you an endless stream of urgent tasks.
 The main thing is to have someone to rely on.